neos-modding-group/NeosModLoader/README.md

 1. Download [NeosModLoader.dll](https://github.com/zkxs/NeosModLoader/releases/latest/download/NeosModLoader.dll) to a location of your choosing.
 I recommend putting it in the `Libraries` folder within your Neos install directory.
 2. Place [0Harmony.dll](https://github.com/zkxs/NeosModLoader/releases/download/1.4.1/0Harmony.dll) in your Neos install directory (`C:\Program Files (x86)\Steam\steamapps\common\NeosVR`).
 3. Add mod DLL files to a `nml_mods` folder under your Neos install directory (`C:\Program Files (x86)\Steam\steamapps\common\NeosVR\nml_mods`).
 You can create the folder if it's missing, or simply launch Neos once with NeosModLoader installed and it will be created automatically.
-4. Add the following to Neos's [launch options](https://wiki.neos.com/Command_Line_Arguments): `-LoadAssembly "C:\full\path\to\NeosModLoader.dll"`, substituting the path for wherever you put `NeosModLoader.dll`.
+4. Add the following to Neos's [launch options](https://wiki.neos.com/Command_Line_Arguments): `-LoadAssembly Libraries\NeosModLoader.dll`, substituting the path for wherever you put `NeosModLoader.dll`.
 You can also use a relative path here, with `Neos.exe` as the starting point.
 5. Start the game.
 If you want to verify that NeosModLoader is working you can check the Neos logs. (`C:\Program Files (x86)\Steam\steamapps\common\NeosVR\Logs`).
 The modloader add some very obvious logs on startup, and if they're missing something has gone wrong.
 Here is an [example log file](doc/example_log.log) where everything worked correctly.

 ### Example Directory Structure